consultti-tucca-consulting/gitlab-deployment-configurations/README.md

 We were able to push commit to our GitLab source control system running in virtual private network.

+For an admin experienced in cloud infrastructure services, deploying this architechture to new cloud environment takes about 10 minutes.

 ## Discussion (5 points)
  - __What are the key strengths of your work?__
  - __What are the key weaknesses?__